 - 1. Limit the number of times fungicides of the same group (same FRAC code) are applied in a single year. - 2.
-Tank-mix a broad-spectrum fungicide such as captan (FRAC M4) or thiram with Topsin M (a benzimidazole fungicide, FRAC 1) since Topsin M no longer has Botrytis activity due to resistance but is helpful for several early season foliar diseases, if present. - 3.
+Tank-mix a broad-spectrum fungicide such as captan (FRAC M04) or thiram with Topsin M (a benzimidazole fungicide, FRAC 1) since Topsin M no longer has Botrytis activity due to resistance but is helpful for several early season foliar diseases, if present. - 3.
 Resistance profiles vary from farm-to-farm.
-Sample Botrytis fruit rot populations for their resistance profile through the University of Georgia (https://site.caes.uga.edu/alimdl/fungicide-resistance-testing/; details on page 40).
+Sample Botrytis fruit rot populations for their resistance profile through the University of Georgia (https://site.caes.uga.edu/alimdl/fungicide-resistance-testing/; details on page 41).

 It is currently suggested that the strobilurin (QoI) fungicides (FRAC 11; e.g. Abound, Cabrio, Merivon, Pristine, and Quadris Top) not be used to control Botrytis and other disease problems but be saved for use in controlling anthracnose fruit rot (AFR) when there is a high potential for disease pressure.
 Captan or thiram should help suppress anthracnose when utilized in Botrytis or other disease control applications, but the QoI fungicides are currently the most effective materials for control of anthracnose.
 Some of these QoI fungicides may have activity against multiple pathogens other than the anthracnose pathogens, but unless anthracnose occurs in conjunction with these other diseases of concern, it is suggested that the QoI fungicides not be used.
 With only 4-5 total applications of the QoI fungicides per crop, it is an imperative that they be utilized effectively.
 Also, resistance management is extremely important with the QoI fungicides; make sure to follow all resistance management guidelines.
 Recently, we have documented reduced activity with azoxystrobin (Abound) with certain strains of the AFR pathogen.
 Other strains appear to be resistant to all QoI fungicides.
 Cabrio, Merivon, or Pristine have offered better control of AFR in recent research efforts AND if the strains are not resistant to QoI funfgicdes.
-If resistance is known, see page 39 for additional details.
+If resistance is known, see page 40 for additional details.

-Anthracnose crown rot (ACR) (Colletotrichum gloeosporioides species complex.) - Most plantings are rarely at risk for ACR.
+Anthracnose crown rot (ACR) (Colletotrichum gloeosporioides species complex) - Most plantings are rarely at risk for ACR.
 Thus, fungicides may not be needed.
 In most cases, contaminated plant sources are identified before or soon after planting.
 Know your plant source.
 ACR primarly comes in with the transplants.
 If present, anthracnose on plants can cause petiole lesions (black sunken areas), stunting, and plant death.
 Fall fungicide applications will be required for Colletotrichum only if plant source problems are identified, usually appearing as symptomatic plants or assayed for quiescent infections.
-Research results show that QoIs are more effective against the fruit rot pathogen ('acutatum') compared to the crown rot pathogen.
+Research results show that QoIs are more effective against the fruit rot pathogen (Colletotrichum acutatum species complex) compared to the crown rot pathogen.
 Captan, Topsin M, or Switch are effective for controlling the crown rot pathogen.
 In general, it is BEST to save the QoI (FRAC 11) chemistry for spring applications and protect the fruit if anthracnose ('acutatum') is known to be present.
 Failure in management of some 'acutatum' populations has been observed due to resistance to the QoI fungicides (FRAC 11) (see above).
 See section on Pre-plant Dips for anthracnose.
+Note: In some geographic locations, Colletotrichum acutatum species complex has been found to cause ACR; this may have an effect on fungicide efficacy.